cjherold/react-starter/README.md

 #### Exports
 * My ./src/pages and ./src/components have index.js files that mostly just export all of the contents from one place.
-* This export styles makes it easy to call components and also hide sub components that should only be used as part of a larger component.
+* This export practice makes it easy to call components and also hide sub components that should only be used as part of a larger component.
 * For example:
 ```js
 // Everything can just be exported from ./src/components instead of tracking down each place things are stored